-The first timber stronghold was built in the second half of the 13th century, perhaps shortly after 1257, when Lubawa became the property of the bishops of the Chełmno diocese.
-This small castle was destroyed rather quickly by the Prussians, perhaps during their uprising from 1260-1274.
-The construction of a brick castle was begun by bishop Herman of Pryzna in the years 1303-1311, and was continued after a nine-year vacancy on the bishop’s stool, by his successor Nicholas Afri.
-After the destruction by the Lithuanian army in 1330, the works were continued and their first phase ended in the years 1363-1385, under the rule of bishop Wikbold Dobilstein.
-The final gothic form of the castle was obtained at the beginning of the fifteenth century in the times of Arnold Stapil, although even before the mid-fifteenth century, the castle’s defensive system was slightly modernized, raising a semicircular corner cannon tower.
+The construction of a brick castle was started by Bishop Herman of Pryzna in the years 1303-1311, and his successor, Mikołaj Afri, continued building after a nine-year vacancy on the bishop’s seat.
+In 1326 another bishop, named Otto, issued “in castro nostro Lubow” a new privilege for a neighboring town.
+After being destroyed by the Lithuanian army in 1330, the works were continued and their first stage was completed in the years 1363-1385 under the rule of Wikbold Dobilstein.
+The final Gothic form of the castle was obtained at the beginning of the 15th century, during the times of Arnold Stapil, who, as it was recorded, died “in castro novo Lubaviae”, although before the mid-15th century the defensive system of the castle was slightly modernized by erecting a semicircular corner cannon tower.

 After the Second Peace of Toruń from 1466, Lubawa was incorporated into Poland.
 Her first bishop appointed by the king was Wincenty Kiełbasa.
 In 1545, the building was destroyed by a fire, and after 1624, at the initiative of bishop Jakub Zadzik, it was rebuilt into a baroque residence, surrounded by early modern earth fortifications.
 The political and economic regression at the end of the 18th century led to the gradual fall of the castle.
 Abandoned by bishop Jan Hohenzollern in 1815, it burnt down.
 In 1826, it was finally demolished.